Mintuci: Definitions

 The mintuci has been defined as "fabulous animal", purported to be "half human and half animal and to inhabit lakes and rivers" in the Ainu dictionary c.
 1900 compiled by British missionary John Batchelor.
-But he also perceived it as a type of water spirit, and stated it was considered by the Ainu to be a type of "koshimpuk" (normalized spelling: kosimpuk, kosimpu), which is a word glossed as meaning 'fairy' or 'daemon'.
+But he also contrived it as a type of water spirit, and stated it was considered by the Ainu to be a type of "koshimpuk" (normalized spelling: kosimpuk, kosimpu), which is a word glossed as meaning 'fairy' or 'daemon'.

-Others characterize it as a yōkai, closely akin to the kappa, but others point out that there are legends peculiar to the Ainu that are attached to the mintuci, not seen in kappa legends.
+Others characterize it as a yōkai, closely akin to the kappa, but others point out that there are legends peculiar to the Ainu attached to the mintuci, not seen in kappa legends.

 Etymology

-The Ainu word mintuci is considered to be borrowed from the Japanese word mizuchi (or variants thereof) that are local appellations for the kappa, ultimately deriving from the term mizuchi which signifies a type of dragon.
+The Ainu word mintuci is considered to be borrowed from the Japanese word mizuchi (or variants thereof), that are local appellations for the kappa, ultimately deriving from the term mizuchi, which signifies a type of dragon.

 However, Batchelor has given a strictly Ainu etymology for mintuci, explaining it as a compound of mimi (or mim) meaning 'flesh' and tumunci (トゥームーンチー) meaning 'devil'.